cyber-practitioner/Django-Security/README.md

 # Django-Security
-Learning to secure aan application written using Django framework
+Learning to secure an application written using Django framework